Skip to main content

 • have insurance

-Depending on where you work, you’ll need to apply to your local council for:
+Depending on where you work, you’ll need to apply to your local council for a:

-You'll usually need a driving licence and your own car or van.
+You'll usually need a driving licence and your own car, van or catering truck.

 What you’ll do